hallvard/plantuml/README.md

 # Releases

 Notable features in recent releases, details are found in [../../releases].
-Note that the version numbers are a bit special, since they include the version of the included plantuml.jar

 ## [1.1.21](../../releases/tag/1.1.21)
 - Fixes include bug ([issue #73](../../issues/73)).